Accelerated Sparse Recovery via Gradient Descent with Nonlinear Conjugate Gradient Momentum: Minimizing a single function

 Exact line search is not necessarily optimal, as the gradient descent direction may not be a good search direction.
 As a result, the steepest descent algorithm \eqref{eq:steepest descend} bounces back and forth in the valley formed by the objective function rather than down the valley.
 Similar conclusion can be drawn for certain momentum based algorithms.
 As pointed out in \cite{powell1977restart,hager2006survey}, exact line search would lead to a very small step size in such a way that two consecutive iterates do not vary too much; this phenomenon is called \textit{jamming}.
 To avoid jamming, one can use a hybrid momentum scheme \cite{dai2001efficient,andrei2008another,nocedal2006numerical} or an inexact line search \cite{hager2005new,rivaie2015new}.
 Instead of exact search as used in SD, an inexact search refers to finding a step size $\alpha$ that satisfies the Wolfe conditions \cite{al1985descent,dai1999nonlinear,gilbert1992global,hager2005new}, i.e.,

 for two constants $ 0< c_{1} < c_{2} < 1$.
 The first equation of \eqref{eq:wolfe} is also called Armijo-Goldenstein condition \cite{armijo1966minimization,Bertsekas99}, which is usually used in back-tracking step sizes.
 These conditions play an important role in establishing a descent property and global convergence of conjugate descent.
+Instead of designing a update scheme for $\alpha,$ we consider a fixed step size $\alpha$ in the gradient descent that is combined with the FR moment, i.e.,